The competition, or lack thereof, between Rachel and Leah is important to notice — in the context of other sibling rivalries. It’s also interesting

 *R. Ruth Sohn was ordained at Hebrew Union College-Jewish Institute of Religion in 1982; in addition to her role as teacher at the Milken Community High School of Stephen Wise Temple, she teaches adults and has widely published biblical commentary, poetry and prose midrash.
 (She also contributed to TWC.)

-Rachel Havrelock, who prepared the commentary for parashat Vayeitzei in TWC, was working toward her masters’ degree when Beginning the Journey was published; she is now assistant professor of English and Jewish Studies at the University of Illinois-Chicago.
+Rachel Havrelock, who prepared the commentary for parashat Vayeitzei in TWC, was working toward her masters’ degree when Beginning the Journey was published; she is now associate professor of English at University of Illinois-Chicago, teaches Jewish Studies at Spertus Institute, and is founder and director of the Fresh Water Lab at UIC.
 Her scholarship focuses on biblical narrative and symbolic geography as well as gender in the Hebrew Bible.